 - Carbs (or carbohydrates): Carbs are fiber, starches, and sugars.
 Digestable carbs break down into sugar (or glucose) in your body which will raise blood sugar and effect insulin levels.
-Fiber is the only kind of carb that isn't digested, so is therefor not converted to sugar.
-This is why fiber is subtracted from total carbs when following a keto diet.
+Fiber and sugar alcohol are the only kind of carbs that aren't digested, so are therefor not converted to sugar.
+This is why Net Carbs = Total Carbs - Fiber - Sugar Alcohol

 - Fat: Fats are a source of energy and provide essentail fatty acids that our body and brain need.
 However, not all fats are the same!
 Be sure to choose healthy fats with minimal processing.

 - Protein: Protein is essential for building lean muscle mass.